Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Doug McMillon

 Thanks, Dan.
 Good morning, everyone, and thanks for joining us to discuss our first quarter results and how we are positioned in the business.
 Given the amount of disruption we and the rest of the world have faced in recent months, we developed a set of five priorities to guide our decision making since the crisis began and I will use them to frame my comments.
 They are: One, support our associates that are serving on the frontline.
 Two, serve our customers that need access to food and critical supplies.
 Three, help others including the communities we serve, new associates looking for work, suppliers we partner with, those that lease space in our stores, plus the work of federal, state and local governments.
 Four, manage the short-term well operationally and financially, including our cash position and inventory level.
-And five, drive our strategy forward even if we navigate a crisis.
+And five, drive our strategy forward even as we navigate a crisis.

 First, our associates, they have been flat out amazing.
 They're dedicated and hardworking.
 They continue to adapt as crisis challenges us to work differently.
 More than ever, I think society sees them and appreciates their service to others as do I. So our first priority has been supporting them.
 In every country where we operate their physical safety, financial health and emotional well-being have been at the top of our list.
 In the U.S. we've done that by providing extra pay and benefits, including two special cash bonuses to all hourly associates and assistant managers in our stores, Sam's Club, distribution and fulfillment centers.
 We've also accelerated payment of first quarter bonuses and made it possible for hourly associates to access their earned pay weekly rather than every two weeks in order to help them with their personal finances.
 We've done similar things in our international markets to support and reward associates.